Chicago and Evanston Railroad: Route

 At its greatest extent, the C&E began at Chicago Union Station and crossed the North Branch Chicago River north of Kinzie Street.
 The line then traveled northwest along Kingsbury Street and then north along Lakewood Avenue.
 North of Belmont Avenue, the line traveled north-northeast and then north past Wrigley Field.
 The line traveled north alongside Seminary Avenue before being sandwiched in between Graceland Cemetery and the North Side main line.
 From Wilson onwards, the line traveled north all the way to Wilmette via the North Side main line and the Evanston branch (today's Purple Line).

+The segment along Lakewood Avenue is also called the Lakewood Line among railfans.